dividuum/info-beamer/doc/manual.md

 ------------------

  * Keep it simple. `info-beamer` avoids unnecessary clutter.
-If a simple external Script could solve a problem, there is no need to do it in `info-beamer`.
+If a simple external script could solve a problem, there is no need to do it in `info-beamer`.
 If a problem is solvable within Lua, there is no need to include a C-version (unless speed prohibits a Lua solution).